phasetrader-holdings/bakersacre/_posts/2022-08-17-super-easy-pulled-port.md

 ## My Recipe

+This is how we typically prepare our pulled pork here at Baker's Acre.

+### Prepare the Meat

+* 3-4 lbs - pork shoulder (aka pork butt)

-Prepare the meat: there will be a good deal of fat on any pork shoulder.
+There will be a good deal of fat on any pork shoulder.
 Cut off the large sections of fat and discard them.
 You don't have to remove every trace; you want some fat to provide flavor; leave more if you want a fattier end product.

-> Optional : Pork Rub
+### Optional : Pork Rub

->
->* 2 tbsp  - Brown Sugar
+* 2 tbsp  - Brown Sugar
->* 1 tbsp  - Paprika
+* 1 tbsp  - Paprika
->* 2 tsp   - Kosher Salt
+* 2 tsp   - Kosher Salt

->
-> Combine the rub ingredients and massage them into the pork shoulder for full coverage.
+Combine the rub ingredients and massage them into the pork shoulder for full coverage.
 I like to wrap it in plastic and let it sit overnight in the fridge, but you don't have to.

-* 3-4 lbs - pork shoulder (aka pork butt)
+### Create the Sauce

 * 1/4 cup - apple cider vinegar
 * 1/4 cup - Worcestershire sauce
 * 1/2 cup - lime juice
+* 1 tbsp  - vegetable or olive oil
 * 1       - serrano pepper, thinly sliced rings
 * 1       - whole white onion, finely chopped
 * 16 oz   - Sweet Baby Ray's BBQ sauce

-Mix the ingredients directly in your slow cooker / crock pot until it's a sauce.
-Add your pork shoulder and use a spoon to splash the sauce all over the meat.
+In a small pan, warm the oil over medium heat and saute the onion and pepper until soft, but do not brown them.
+Add the rest of the ingredients (except the meat); stir and simmer for about 5 minutes.
+Transfer this sauce to your slow cooker or crock pot.
+Add the pork shoulder and use a spoon to splash the sauce all over the meat.

+### Slow Cooker

-Cook covered on high for 5-6 hours or on low for 8-10 hours.
+Cook covered on high for 5-6 hours or low for 8-10 hours.
 I prefer the low setting, but time does not always allow.
-Resist the urge to open the lid throughout the day; keep those aromas inside.
+Resist the urge to open the lid throughout the day; keep those aromas and liquids inside.
 The pork should be falling apart with the touch of a fork.

 At this point, you have two choices: 1) you can shred the pork with a fork in all those juices; or 2) you can pull it out and shred it on a plate.
 It all depends on how messy you want it to be.
 I like it messy.